niyorn/browser-technologies/opdracht2/README.md

     }
 ```

 We're using a try/catch instead of if/else because if we're checking it with if/else the if/else will give a undifined back, but we know it does exist.
-With a try/catch it will trying to execute the got else it will gives an error.
+With a try/catch it will trying to execute the function or else it will gives an error.